 - Compare Augmentin to amoxicillin/clavulanate potassium

 - Compare Humulin N to Novolin N

 - Compare Toujeo Solostar to Levemir Flextouch

 - Compare Dulera to Symbicort

 You can always speak to your doctor or pharmacist to ask about generic or cheaper brand versions of your prescription medication.
-Always search for your medication on singlecare.com/rx to see which coupons are available (whether you have health insurance or not).
-SingleCare together with Penguin Pay also offers microloans (which you can use together with drug coupons) so that you can pay for your prescription over time, rather than all at once at the pharmacy.
-You can select to pay off your prescription over a period of your choosing, and there is 0% interest.
-SingleCare and Penguin Pay are committed to helping people save money on their medication.
+Always search for your medication on singlecare.com to see which coupons are available (whether you have health insurance or not).
+Your doctor might also be able to help advise on therapeutic options.